Additional Initiatives

 • Low — These occupations are in the bottom half of automation probability.

-The automation level information displayed on those linked pages is developed and maintained by Burning Glass Technologies: Labor Insight external site.
-Labor Insight’s “Risk of Automation Scores” are based on the seminal Oxford University study on automation, The Future of Employment: How Susceptible are Jobs to Computerisation? external site That study leveraged O*NET information to assign probability scores to a listing of occupations.
+The automation level information displayed on those linked pages was developed by Burning Glass Technologies: Labor Insight, now part of Lightcast external site.
+Labor Insight’s “Risk of Automation Scores” were based on the seminal Oxford University study on automation, The Future of Employment: How Susceptible are Jobs to Computerisation? external site That study leveraged O*NET information to assign probability scores to a listing of occupations.
 Burning Glass Technologies updated and enhanced the study’s initial analysis based on its more granular understanding of skills and occupations.
-Burning Glass Technologies uses up-to-date, incoming transactional data, as well as O*NET information, to maintain the currency of the automation probability scores.

 1 To suggest additions to the listing of Future of Work articles, contact O*NET Customer Service (onet@onetcenter.org).